GriddleGriddle/Griddle/README.md

 ----------

 Griddle is a simple grid Component for use with React.
-It depends on [underscore.js](http://underscorejs.org/) and [React](http://facebook.github.io/react/).
+It depends on [Lodash Modules](https://lodash.com/) and [React](http://facebook.github.io/react/).

 Please check out the [documentation and examples](http://dynamictyped.github.io/Griddle).